Commonwealth v. Dent: Trial

 In December 2008, Walter Watkins and Diane Dent were charged with 20 counts of violating state statutes against gambling.
 Pennsylvania law alleged that the defendants "unlawfully allowed persons to collect and assemble for the purpose of unlawful gambling" and "unlawfully solicit or invite any person to visit any unlawful gambling place for the purpose of gambling."
 Walter Watkins was hosting poker games in his garage, and Diane Dent was serving the role of dealer.
 The house did not take rake, but players were expected to tip the dealer.
 The operation was infiltrated by an undercover police officer, who testified at the trial.

 Both the state and the defense attorneys agreed to the principal facts in the case, but agreed that the "controlling issue" was whether or not Texas hold 'em is illegal gambling under the state's criminal code.
 In his opinion, Judge Thomas A. James Jr. determined that the question was if Texas hold 'em is a "game of skill or a game of chance... if chance predominates Texas hold 'em is gambling.
 If skill predominates, it is not gambling."
-This interpretation comes from a 1983 state Supreme Court ruling, which declared, “for a game to constitute gambling, it must be a game where chanced predominates rather than skill.”
+This interpretation comes from a 1983 state Supreme Court ruling, which said “for a game to constitute gambling, it must be a game where chanced predominates rather than skill.”

-In evaluating the case, Judge James explained the "Dominant Factor Test" that most jurisdictions use in cases dealing with what is and is not gambling.
+In evaluating the case, James discussed the "Dominant Factor Test" that most jurisdictions use in cases dealing with what is and is not gambling.
 The Dominant Factor Test relies upon four criteria: